 Citrus is celebrating five centuries in Florida; it was brought here by Spanish explorers in the 1500s and became a commercial crop in the 1700s.

-Virtually all Florida citrus was consumed as fresh fruit until the 1920s, when much of the fruit was converted to canned juice.
-Frozen concentrate was developed in the 1940s and was the primary form of citrus juice for decades.
+Virtually all Florida citrus was consumed as fresh fruit until the 1920s when much of the fruit was converted to canned juice.
+The frozen concentrate was developed in the 1940s and was the primary form of citrus juice for decades.
 Now, much juice is sold as not from concentrate.

 Although most of the world refers to citrus plantings as orchards, Florida citrus growers call their plantings “groves.”